Eddy Barrows

-Eduardo Barros (born August 18, 1967) is a Brazilian comic book artist, better known by his pen name of Eddy Barrows.
+Eduardo Barros (born October 29, 1974) is a Brazilian comic book artist, better known by his pen name of Eddy Barrows.
 He is best known for his work at DC Comics on such titles as Birds of Prey, Countdown to Adventure, Action Comics, Superman, Teen Titans, and 52.

 Early life

-Barrows was born on in Belém do Pará, Brazil.
-He and his parents moved to Belo Horizonte, Minas Gerais when he was 2 years old.
-During his childhood, his mother introduced him to Turma da Mônica – a Brazilian comic by Maurício de Sousa – and works from the Disney company.
-She read them to him, and Barrows immediately fell in love with comics immediately, eventually starting to draw.
+Eduardo Barros was born on in Belém do Pará, Brazil.
+He and his parents moved to Belo Horizonte, Minas Gerais when he was two years old, and grew up in that city.
+When he was seven years old, Barrows was struck by a truck while playing on the sidewalk.
+In a 2024 interview, Barrows related:

+Barrows would eventually work on both the Superman and Action Comics titles.
+Barrows' mother introduced him to Turma da Mônica, a Brazilian comic by Mauricio de Sousa, as well as books published by the Disney company.
+As she read these books to him, Barrows fell in love with comics, and eventually took up drawing as well.

 While never having gone to school specifically for art, Barrows studied animation for two to three years before becoming a working artist.

 His favorite character is Chico Bento.